digitalcraftsman/hugo-freelancer-theme/README.md

 ## Getting started

-After installing the Freelancer Theme successfullyi it requires a just a few more steps to get your site running.
+After installing the Freelancer Theme successfully it requires a just a few more steps to get your site running.

 ### The config file